 On this page you will find:

-If you are completing a higher degree by research the process is slightly different.
+This is only for coursework students - if you are completing a higher degree by research the process is different.
 For help with CAPC (Research), contact us here.

 What is Course Academic Progress?

-The University is required by law to review the progress of its students.
-This process exists to ensure that students are progressing through their course in ‘a timely manner.’
-The review process is governed by the Academic Board Regulation and implemented in accordance with the Academic Progress Review Policy (Coursework).
+The University is required to review the progress of its students by operation of two laws - the Higher Education Support Act 2003 (Cth) and the Education Services for Overseas Students Act 2000 (Cth).
+Regular reviews of students' progress helps ensure students move through their course in ‘a timely manner.’
+The review process within the University is governed by Part 7 of the Academic Board Regulation and implemented in accordance with the Academic Progress Review Policy (Coursework).
 Meetings usually happen at the end of each semester.

-The University’s process for monitoring academic progress puts students into two broad categories, as listed in the Academic Progress Review Policy (Coursework).
-The first is being ‘At Risk’ of making unsatisfactory progress.
-The second is ‘Unsatisfactory Academic Progress’.
-Which category you are placed in will depend on various circumstances, including whether you are enrolled in graduate or undergraduate coursework, Honours, or specific disciplines.
+The University’s process for monitoring academic progress groups students into three broad categories.
+The first is for those who are making 'satisfactory progress' against their course requirements.
+These students will not be contacted about the progress.
+The other two categories are listed in the Academic Progress Review Policy (Coursework).
+There is a category for those who are ‘At Risk’ of making unsatisfactory progress, and another for those students deemed to be currently making ‘Unsatisfactory Academic Progress’.
+There are various factors determining which category students will fall into, including whether you are enrolled in graduate or undergraduate coursework, completing an Honours year, or are enrolled in specific disciplines set out under the policy.
 Any correspondence from the University should indicate the category relevant to you.

 I received an ‘At Risk’ notification — what now?